AnnikaV9/hcclient/docker/README.txt

-This directory for building Docker/Podman compatible images.
+This directory is for building a Docker/Podman compatible image.